grumpyf0x48/bash-talk/Bash.md

 # Performs filename matching and completion in a case-insensitive fashion.
 set completion-ignore-case on

-# Displays possible completions using different colors to indicate their file type.
-set colored-stats on

-# Default completion mode: Attempt to perform completion on the text before point.
-TAB: complete

-# Similar to complete, but replaces the word to be completed with a single match from the list of possible completions.
-# Repeated execution of menu-complete steps through the list of possible completions, inserting each match in turn.
-#TAB: menu-complete
+...
 ```

+Pour en savoir plus:

+    $ man readline

 ---
-## Dernières astuces

-### Obtenir des infos sur une commande
+## Obtenir des infos sur une commande

+    $ command -V python
+    python is /usr/bin/python

+    $ command -V ls
+    ls is aliased to `ls --color=auto'

-    $ command -V python3
+    $ command -V canonical_which
-    python3 est /usr/bin/python3
+    canonical_which is a function
+    canonical_which () {
+    ...

     $ command -V command
-    command est une primitive du shell
+    command is a shell builtin

-    $ command -V rm
-    rm est un alias vers « zrm_rm »

 ---
 ## Conclusion